 Dale Earnhardt Sr. was one of the greatest drivers in NASCAR history, but he wasn’t the most popular, at least according to the postseason awards handed out each year.
 From 1984 to 2000, Bill Elliott won the award all but two times (Darrell Waltrip won the other two).
 In 2001 and months after Earnhardt’s tragic death, Elliott withdrew his name from consideration.
 Earnhardt won the award posthumously.

 Dale Jr. begrudgingly went to New York City to accept the award on his father’s behalf.
 However, collecting the award almost never happened as Junior stayed out partying until an hour before the morning breakfast/awards presentation.
-In the latest episode of the Dale Jr. Download, Earnhardt and longtime friend and business partner Ty Norris piece together the events of the night before and also detail the fight that happened just minutes before Junior finally relented, stood before a crowd, and delivered an eloquent speech.
+In a June 2021 episode of the Dale Jr. Download, Earnhardt and longtime friend and business partner Ty Norris piece together the events of the night before and also detail the fight that happened just minutes before Junior finally relented, stood before a crowd, and delivered an eloquent speech.

 Dale Earnhardt Jr. burdened with additional responsibilities after father’s death